-Note: The field of youth organizing is dynamic, with new groups emerging regularly and existing groups often forging fresh alliances, sometimes with new names.
-As such, this list falls short of being definitive and complete.
-Nor does it intend to capture the many youth groups engaged in organizing around issues other than school reform, critical issues like juvenile or environmental justice, community renewal, poverty.
-But for those looking for the lay of the land, this list should offer a good starting point.
+Note: The field of youth organizing is dynamic, with new groups emerging and existing groups sometimes forging fresh alliance.
+As such, this list falls short of being definitive and complete, nor does it intend to capture the many youth groups engaged in organizing around issues other than school reform, critical issues like environmental justice, community renewal, poverty.
+We include here descriptions and links to organizations, some youth-led, with deep experience in youth organizing for school reform.

 Boston-area Youth Organizing Project (Boston, MA)